Pagala Village Health Clinic Water Project – Togo

 This project is made possible through the partnership of WATER CHARITY and the NATIONAL PEACE CORPS ASSOCIATION.

 Pagala Village is a small rural village nestled in the forests of Western Togo.
 The traditional ethnic group is Agnyanga and the majority of the village speaks a language of the same name.
 However, due to the large migrant population of the village, Ewe, the language of Southern Togo and French are spoken at the markets, in schools, and at large gatherings.
 French, the official language of Togo, is spoken mostly by adult men and school children.

 There are three primary schools and one middle school located in Pagala Village.
-At the middle school level, male students outnumber the female students 3:1.
-The gender divide is less visible at the primary school level, but present nonetheless.
+At the middle school level, male students outnumber female students at 3:1.
+The gender divide is less visible at the primary school level but presents nonetheless.

 Approximately 95 percent of the population are subsistence farmers, growing primarily maize, and supplementing it with yams, manioc, gboma, sesame, and beans.

 Located in the center of town is the village health clinic staffed by a nurse, a birth attendant, and a pharmacist.
 These three individuals are responsible for attending to the medical needs of the 4,000 people in the 8 villages that reside within the canton.
 Resources are few, but the health staff works tirelessly to accommodate every single person that comes into the health clinic seeking care.
 The village also has access to 11 Community Health Workers, all volunteers, who have assisted with vaccination campaigns and meningitis education after an outbreak this past February.